Andrew-M-C/go.jsonvalue/docs/en/03_set.md

 ### Semantics of `At` Method

-After calling `Set`, `At` should be followed afterward to set child value into JSON.
+After calling `Set`, `At` should be called afterward to set child value into JSON.
 The prototype of `At` is:

 ```go
 type Setter interface {